paulo-eduardo/google-books/README.md

 ### Running

+Create an .env file with an GOOGLE_API var with google books api key

 First of all, you need to make sure to istall all the dependency.
 Run `yarn install`.

 To run it you can just use docker.